As a working professional, enhance your qualifications and knowledge and support your career growth in the world of business.

 As we are the University for the Common Good, are our business management degree is focused on social responsibility in business.
 We are members of the Principles for Responsible Management Education (PRME)network.
 As such, we prepare future leaders and managers to deal with some of the complex challenges facing business and society.

-Degree Apprenticeships are co-designed by GCU and industry partners.
+Graduate Apprenticeships are co-designed by GCU and industry partners.
 GCU invites a diverse range of guest lecturers - dependent on relevant subject areas, current industry news and course needs - to share their expertise in every subject area.

 The course is delivered via blended learning, (online and face to face).
 All reading material, tutor discussions, assignment setting, marking and feedback, timelines and key dates are located online in the University’s Virtual Learning Environment (VLE), GCU Learn.
 You will also have access to the University’s award-winning library.

 In the final year of the course, you will work with your mentor and employer to identify a suitable work based project which will form part of the assessment for honours level study.